wagtail/wagtail/docs/advanced_topics/api/v2/configuration.md

 ```

-Don't forget to run the needed migrations.
+Don't forget to run the app's migrations.

-Your API endpoint will be accessible only with the Authorization header containing the generated `Token: exampletoken123xyz`.
+Your API endpoint will be accessible only with the Authorization header containing the generated `Token exampleSecretToken123xyz`.
+Tokens can be generated in the Django admin under Auth Token or using the `manage.py` command `drf_create_token`.

 Note: If you use `TokenAuthentication` in production you must ensure that your API is only available over `https`.

 ## Additional settings